 Duck à l’orange is a French sweet and sour dish, which is unusual in traditional French cooking.
-It consists of duck served with an orange sauce, and it is actually quite easy to prepare.
+It consists of roast duck served with an orange sauce, and it is actually quite easy to prepare.
 If you can roast a chicken, you can cook a duck.
 This dish, in which the duck is cooked and served with an orange sauce, is classic French, however very few actually know that this particular dish has its origins elsewhere, perhaps in the cuisine of Tuscany?

 Catherine’s arrival in France, in fact, brought a gradual integration of the Florentine cuisine in the French one, Véra also discussed when she talked about the arrival of pâte à choux in France in her post about éclairs.

 The fruit balances the fat and flavor of the flesh with bright, tart notes.
 This combination was the rule in the Middle Ages and held influence down to the end of the seventeenth century, “almost all recipes for meat up to that time contain sugar,” according to Jean-Francois Revel in Culture and Cuisine: A Journey Through the History of Food.

 The Kings of France planted oranges in the 16th century, but the fruit didn’t catch on until the 17th century, which is when we see the first mention of orange sauce.
 The first actual recipe for the dish seems to be from the 19th century; in The French Cook, Louis Eustache Ude calls it ducklings à la bigarade (bitter orange), and lavishes citrus sauce over the whole thing.

 For the first-time cook, the duck might come across as a little daunting.
 Unlike chicken or turkey, duck is comprised of all dark meat, including the breasts.
 Furthermore, believe it or not, duck meat itself is surprisingly lean.
 All too often, duck is considered a greasy or fatty meat.

 If you’ve ever enjoyed a seared duck breast, you’ll often find the crisp skin is marked with a crosshatch pattern.
 Slicing through the skin in this way before cooking allows the fat to drain out as the meat cooks.

 While duck sometimes has the reputation of being a gamy meat, most of the duck sold in the U.S. is white Pekin, which is known for its mild flavor and tender texture.
 Still, duck can come across as a little heavier than other types of poultry, which is why it pairs so well with citrus and tart flavors.

 Duck à l’orange was hugely popular a generation ago, so popular in fact many regrettable variations were created and served which caused the dish to become less fashionable and out of favor.
 However, duck a l’orange, an exquisite one, with crisp skin, succulent meat, and a velvety citrus sauce that tastes like concentrated sunlight is a thing too delicious to succumb to the vagaries of fashion.

 Like the throngs who still descend on temples of haute cuisine demanding their canard à l’orange, I have never stopped loving this dish, and I am particularly attached to the foolproof version I am sharing with you today, a version that I worked on with my partner in crime Vera.

-I have cooked this old-fashioned duck à l’orange a few months ago for our New Year’s Eve dinner feast we had with a few friends.
+I have cooked this old-fashioned duck à l’orange recipe a few months ago for our New Year’s Eve dinner feast we had with a few friends.
 With this very traditional French main course, I served foie gras to start and chocolate yule log to finish.
-But you don’t have to wait for the new year celebrations to indulge in this French delicacy.
+But you don’t have to wait for the new year celebrations to indulge in this delicious roast duck recipe.
 Trust me on this one!

 This recipe is validated by our culinary expert in French cuisine, Chef Simon.
 You can find Chef Simon on his website Chef Simon – Le Plaisir de Cuisiner.